Albany Plan: Proposals

 The plan called for a general government to be administered by a President-General, to be appointed and supported by the Crown, and a Grand Council to consist of delegates nominated by the lower houses of the colonial assemblies.
-Under the plan, delegates from the colonies would be chosen roughly proportionate to colony size – from a minimum of two to a maximum of seven for Virginia and Massachusetts Bay – but each colony would have only one vote and decision making was by unanimous consensus.
+Under the plan, delegates from the colonies would be chosen roughly proportionate to colony size – from a minimum of two to a maximum of seven for Virginia and Massachusetts Bay.
 Proposed powers included treaty-making, and raising army and naval forces; and, most significantly, included the right of taxation.

 After the larger group of delegates discussed their issues and objections, they resolved most of them and adopted the Plan.
 They sent copies of letters to each of the colonial assemblies and to the British Board of Trade in London, which had originally suggested the Congress.
 The colonial assemblies and the British representatives rejected the Albany Plan.
 This rejection was largely spurred by both sides not getting fully what they wanted.
 Individual colonial assemblies wanted to have more independence than the Plan provided, whereas British officials felt it gave the colonies too much.

 Benjamin Franklin wrote of the rejections: "The colonial assemblies and most of the people were narrowly provincial in outlook, mutually jealous, and suspicious of any central taxing authority."
 Many in the British government, already wary of some of the strong-willed colonial assemblies, disliked the idea of consolidating additional power into their hands.
 They preferred that the colonies concentrate on their part in the forthcoming military campaign.
 The Board of Trade never sought official approval for the plan from the Crown.
 They proposed that colonial governors, along with some members of their respective councils, order the raising of troops and building of forts, to be funded by the treasury of Great Britain.
 On the basis that such defense measures were the mutual responsibility of the colonies, Parliament decided to impose, for the first time, a direct tax on American colonists through the Stamp Act to recoup the costs of the war.